mjfrigaard/katacoda-scenarios/how-to-create-line-plots-in-r-with-ggplot2/step2.md

 ### Comic Book Data

-Sometimes we will want to look at how a particular measurement changes over time or trends.
-When we're visualizing trends, the `x` axis typically the measure of time, and the `y` axis contains our measurement of interest.
-Each time point along the `x` axis has a corresponding value on the `y` axis, and lines connect these points.
-These lines are extended along the `x` axis's full scale to display the change over time (or the trend).
+When we want to look at how a particular measurement changes over time (also known as a trendline), we use the `x` axis to display the measure of time (days, weeks, months, etc.), and the `y` axis contains our measurement of interest.

+Each time point along the `x` axis has a corresponding value on the `y` axis, and we use lines connect these points.
+These lines then extend along the `x` axis's full scale to display the change over time (or the *trend*).
 See the example from the FiveThirtyEight article titled, ["Comic Books Are Still Made By Men, For Men And About Men"](https://fivethirtyeight.com/features/women-in-comic-books/):

 ![](https://fivethirtyeight.com/wp-content/uploads/2014/10/hickey-feature-comics-3.png?w=1220)

 We're going to re-create this chart using data from the `fivethirtyeightdata` package.
 The [`fivethirtyeightdata` package](https://fivethirtyeight-r.netlify.app/) contains data from the [FiveThirtyEight Github repository](https://github.com/fivethirtyeight/data), but these data have been formatted to provide "*tame data principles for introductory statistics and data science courses.*"

 We are going to load the `comic_characters` dataset from the article above.
 We're only interested in a subset of this dataset, so we select the relevant variables and do some initial formatting steps before assigning them to the `ComicData` (read more about the data [here](https://cran.r-project.org/web/packages/fivethirtyeight/vignettes/fivethirtyeight.html)).